Pitometsu/ppx_implicits/README.md

 `show_twice` function takes an implicit paramter `imp` and delivers it to its internal uses of `show`.
 The type information of the first argument of `show_twice` is as same as the one of the first argument of `show`, `'a M.t`.
 Therefore `show_twice [%imp] 1` works as intended using the policy defined in module `M`.

 This is classic but requires explicit code of implicit value dispatch.
-Actually you can let `ppx_implicits` to wire up this dispatch code:
+Actually you can let `ppx_implicits` to wire up this dispatch code more easily by explicitly writing some types:

 ```ocaml
 let show_twice ~_imp:(_:'a M.t) (x : 'a) = show [%imp] x ^ show [%imp] x